Reducing Waste at Events

 - If printed materials are needed, use recycled paper, and utilize double-sided printing.
 Ask event attendees to bring business cards for insertion into reusable name tag holders instead of printing nametags.

 - Create “sorting stations” with one recycling bin, one compost container, and one trash can at each.
 This makes it easy for guests to sort their materials properly.
 Create an event waste reduction handout that shows number and placement of bins.
+Make sure the bins are clearly labeled.

 - Make sure the recycling and composting options are promoted and clearly marked during the event to encourage proper use of all the containers.